qwj/python-vpn/README.rst

 You should change the default password to keep higher security.
 See "pvpn -h" for more options.

+**python-vpn** don't add network interfaces or iptables to your system.
+Enter to start and Ctrl+C to stop.

 Features
 --------

+- Clean, lightweight and easy to use
-- IKEv1, IKEv2 PSK support, auto-detect
+- IKEv1, IKEv2 PSK support with auto-detection
 - TCP stack implementation
-- Tunnel tcp/udp to your proxy
+- TCP/UDP tunnel support

 Protocols
 ---------